eProtein Quantification Kit Protocol

 - Add 4 µL of sample protein to the wells containing Wash Buffer.

-- Proteins with a predicted yield of more than 18 µM on the eProtein DiscoveryTM should be diluted 1 in 2 before quantification.
+- Proteins with a predicted yield of more than 18 µM on the eProtein Discovery™ should be diluted 1 in 2 in Wash Buffer before quantification.

 - Add 3 µL of Detector Protein to each well containing Wash Buffer and sample protein (total well volume of 12 µL).